JCCyC/hdbdos-16k/README-16K.txt

   Requires PMODE 0.
 You should not, under any circumstances, do anything with graphics while in this mode or your BASIC program will be mercilessly clobbered.
+- New BIN$ function that does exactly what you'd expect -- but, unlike HEX$, doesn't skip leading zeroes and always returns a 32-character string.
+Hence, for example, HEX$(5) returns "00000000000000000000000000000101".

 ADDED FILES: